kebaldwi/DNAC-TEMPLATES/LABS/LAB4-Composite-Template/README.md

 At this point, we have onboarded a device and successfully pushed configuration via Onboarding and DayN Templates as well as Composite Templates.

-## General Information
-This lab is under development please come back soon.
-ETA for delivery June 2021.